JimmyC035/Time-Sculptor/README.md

     <td>
        <h3>Welcome Page</h3>
       <ul>
-        <li>Upon the first launch, users are greeted with a welcoming message.</li>
-        <li>Users are informed that their data will be securely stored on their own devices, ensuring complete privacy</li>
-        <li>For the app to function optimally, users will be prompted to grant all necessary permissions</li>
-        <li>It's essential for users to grant all the requested permissions.
-Without complete access, the app cannot be used to its full potential.</li>
+       <li><strong style="font-size: 1.1 em;">Description:</strong> Upon first launch, users receive a welcome message, assurance of data privacy stored securely on their device, and are prompted to grant necessary permissions for optimal app functionality.
+It's essential to grant all permissions for the app to reach its full potential.</li>
       </ul>
     </td>
   </tr>